Oulton Abbey: History

 Oulton House was built in 1720 by solicitor Thomas Dent, and gradually extended.
 It was purchased by brewer John Joule in 1832.
 By the 1850s it was in use as a private asylum.

+Oulton community

-In 1853 the sisters purchased Oulton House, They then commissioned Edward Welby Pugin to remodel the house and build a church.
+In 1853 the sisters purchased Oulton House and grounds.
+They commissioned Edward Welby Pugin to adapt the house and build a church.
 A chapter house, presbytery and sacristy were added in 1892.
-In 1925 a chapel to St Benedict was built between the chapter house and the sanctuary, on the south side.
+In 1925 a chapel dedicated to St Benedict was built between the chapter house and the sanctuary, to the south.

+20th century

-The sisters operated a small boarding school at the Abbey until 1969, after which the school building was converted into a retreat centre for up to twenty-four retreatants: this continued until 1989 when the building was converted again, this time for nursing care.
+The sisters operated a small boarding school at the Abbey until 1969, after which the school building was converted into a retreat centre for up to twenty-four retreatants.
+This continued until 1989 when the main building was converted again, for adult nursing care.
 Three Oulton nuns transferred to Kylemore Abbey in Ireland in 1992.
-And in 2002 the Benedictine community from Fernham Priory, Oxfordshire closed their house and many members moved into Oulton Abbey.
+In 2002 the Benedictine community from Fernham Priory, Oxfordshire, closed their house and many members moved into Oulton Abbey.

 Community governance

-The Abbey community was under the charge of an Abbess elected by the members and holds the position for life.
-Since 1624 twenty-two Lady Abbesses have held the post; those in recent history are listed below:
+The Abbey community was under the charge of an Abbess (superior) who was elected by the community members and held the position for life.
+Since 1624 there have been 22 Abbesses.
+Recent superiors are listed below: